What to do if…

 -

-Ask specifically: “Should I take my next dose?” and “Could this be a serious reaction or interaction with my other medicines?” -
+Contact the prescriber, GP surgery, the service that supplied the medicine, or a pharmacist the same day.
+Ask: “Should I take my next dose?” and “Could this be a serious side effect, allergy, or interaction with my other medicines?”
+Keep the medicine packaging and patient leaflet with you.

 What can wait

-- You do not need to decide today whether you’ll keep taking the medicine long-term — the priority is safety and getting the right immediate advice.
+- You do not need to decide today whether you will keep taking the medicine long-term.

-- You can report suspected side effects later; first focus on getting assessed/triaged.
+- You can report a suspected side effect later through Yellow Card; first focus on safety and urgent advice.

 Important reassurance